Ciaanh/XPChronicle/docs/MIGRATION_PLAN.md

-# XPBarEnhanced V2 Architecture - Migration Plan
+# XPBarEnhanced  Architecture - Migration Plan

 ## Executive Summary

-The V2 architecture proof-of-concept for the flat bar style has been validated and is production-ready.
-This document outlines the complete migration plan to port all remaining bar styles (Legacy, Vertical, Circular) from the old architecture (V1) to the new mixin-based composition system (V2).
+The  architecture proof-of-concept for the flat bar style has been validated and is production-ready.
+This document outlines the complete migration plan to port all remaining bar styles (Classic, Vertical, Circular) from the old architecture (V1) to the new mixin-based composition system ().

-**Status**: Phase 3 complete - Vertical bar V2 implemented.
-Legacy bar V2 also complete.
+**Status**: Phase 3 complete - Vertical bar  implemented.
+Classic bar  also complete.

-### Key V2 Achievements (Phases 1-2)
+### Key  Achievements (Phases 1-2)

 ✅ **New Animation System** - Frame-perfect centralized animation driver
 - `AnimationManager.lua` (479 lines) - Centralized OnUpdate driver with bar registration